Extracting Data from a RAID Disk When NAS TerraMaster D16-331 D16 Thunderbolt 3 is Not Booting: Step-by-Step Guide

 To avoid data loss, it is recommended to thoroughly read the user manual provided by TerraMaster and follow the manufacturer's guidelines and best practices.

-Although NAS D16-331 D16 Thunderbolt 3 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS D16-331 D16 Thunderbolt 3 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view